During an Emergency

 Do not get caught in a car or mobile home.
 If you are driving and spot a tornado in the distance, take shelter elsewhere, such as a building with a strong foundation.
 If no shelter is available, lie down in a dry ditch, away from cars or mobile homes.
 Get as close to the ground as possible, protect your head and watch out for flying debris.

 A winter storm means there is a potential for heavy snow or significant ice accumulations.
 A Winter Storm Watch is issued by Environment Canada when conditions are favourable for the development of hazardous conditions.
 These bulletins may be issued 48 to 60 hours in advance.
-When a winter storm watch is in effect, listen to the radio or television for information or instruction.
+When a winter storm watch is in effect, listen to the radio or television or follow social media alerts for information or instruction.

 You should also consider: